 - Provide long-term remission

-You and your oncologist will discuss any therapy you may require for your treatment plan.
-Depending on your condition, you may receive therapies alone or in combination.
+You and your oncologist will discuss any therapy you may require for your multiple myeloma treatment plan.
+Depending on your multiple myeloma diagnosis, you may receive therapies alone or in combination.

 Myeloma treatment options

 Chemotherapy is the main treatment for most types of multiple myeloma.
 Chemotherapy uses medicines to destroy cancer cells.
 You may receive medicine in a pill, injection or intravenously through your bloodstream.
 Because different chemotherapy drugs kill cancer cells in different ways, you may receive 2 or more chemotherapy drugs.